 - Honey – for sweetness and to balance all the rich flavors.
 Maple syrup is also a great substitute.

 I can assure you the banana cake batter will be ready before your oven is done preheating.
-It’s an easy recipe where you mix the dry into the wet ingredients, and then let the oven do the rest of the work for you.
+It’s an easy recipe where you mix the dry ingredients into the wet ingredients, using just a couple of bowls and an electric mixer.

 Preheat Oven